Tag: gene johnson

 Hartford Courant, 1946

-The team was sponsored by Matthew Moriarty Sr. (GHTBL Hall of Fame inductee) and his brother, Maurice Moriarty, who were small business owners in Manchester.
+The longtime franchise was sponsored by GHTBL Hall of Fame inductee, Matthew Moriarty Sr. and his brother, Maurice Moriarty.
+They were well-known small business owners in Manchester.
 Moriarty’s was a full service Lincoln-Mercury car dealership, gas station, auto body shop, towing service and used car lot.
 Matt Moriarty’s profession may have been cars but his passion was baseball.
-He was an avid fan and supporter of his summer club in the Hartford Twilight League.
+He was an avid fan and supporter of his club in the Hartford Twilight League.

 Matthew Moriarty Sr. 1958.